Kavin-droid137/Pokedex/README.md

 # Pokedex
-I've created a pokedex using an api an some js
+I've created a pokedex using an api and some js